yonrasgg/TechNomadiX/_posts/2024-10-21-cloud-computing-key-characteristics-and-technical-insights.md

 math: true
 ---

-Based on the document, here’s a structured and enhanced blog post on the characteristics of cloud computing, incorporating diagrams, math, and additional SEO content.

----

 Cloud computing has become a foundational technology for businesses worldwide, offering flexibility, scalability, and cost-effectiveness by providing on-demand access to shared resources.
 According to the National Institute of Standards and Technology (NIST), cloud computing consists of several defining characteristics, including self-service, scalability, and supervised services.
 This guide breaks down each characteristic and explores the architectural elements that power the cloud, enriched with diagrams and technical insights.

 ## Key Characteristics of Cloud Computing